 Stock up your medicine cabinet

-NHS Choices contains a wealth of information about a variety of medical conditions and self care advice to help you manage an illness.
-Using the tools below you can find out more information about any topic on the NHS Choices website www.nhs.uk
+The NHS website contains a wealth of information about a variety of medical conditions and self care advice to help you manage an illness.
+Using the tools below you can find out more information about any topic on the NHS website www.nhs.uk